GreeningLab/GNA5031_applied3/README.md

 https://github.com/GreeningLab/GNA5031_applied3.git
 Decompress

+**FOR INSTRUCTORS: students can download and decompress the specified data files**

 Install **Seaview** for sequence and alignment visualisation: https://doua.prabi.fr/software/seaview

+**FOR INSTRUCTORS: students can download and install Seaview (Both Windows and Mac versions are available from this website)**

 Install **Sublime Text 2** for working with text: https://www.sublimetext.com/2
 **Note**: Not restricted to a single text editor; if you have BBEdit from session, feel free to use it.

+**FOR INSTRUCTORS: students have a test editor such sublime text or BBEdit installed)**

 ### 4.2 Visualize sequence data using Seaview
 Under filder data_pregenerated: